Wi-Fi Protected Access: Dragonblood

 In April 2019, the Dragonblood attacks exposed significant vulnerabilities in the Dragonfly handshake protocol used in WPA3 and EAP-pwd.

 These included side-channel attacks potentially revealing sensitive user information and implementation weaknesses in EAP-pwd and SAE.
 Concerns were also raised about the inadequate security in transitional modes supporting both WPA2 and WPA3.
 In response, security updates and protocol changes are being integrated into WPA3 and EAP-pwd to address these vulnerabilities and enhance overall Wi-Fi security.

 FragAttacks

-On May 11, 2021, FragAttacks, a set of new security vulnerabilities, were revealed, affecting Wi-Fi devices and enabling attackers within range to steal information or target devices.
+In May 2021 FragAttacks, a set of new security vulnerabilities, were revealed, affecting Wi-Fi devices and enabling attackers within range to steal information or target devices.
 These include design flaws in the Wi-Fi standard, affecting most devices, and programming errors in Wi-Fi products, making almost all Wi-Fi products vulnerable.
 The vulnerabilities impact all Wi-Fi security protocols, including WPA3 and WEP.
 Exploiting these flaws is complex but programming errors in Wi-Fi products are easier to exploit.
 Despite improvements in Wi-Fi security, these findings highlight the need for continuous security analysis and updates.
 In response, security patches were developed, and users are advised to use HTTPS and install available updates for protection.